 - The Child Care Subsidy Program

-It is providing a modern technology platform and tools for workers in the Ministries of Social Development and Social Innovation (SDSI) and Children and Family Development (MCFD).
-The $182-million ICM system is being implemented over six years, and is moving towards completion by the end of 2014.
+ICM provides a modern technology platform and tools for workers in the Ministries of Social Development and Social Innovation (SDSI) and Children and Family Development (MCFD).
+The ICM system was implemented over five years.

 Who is using the Integrated Case Management system?

-The ministries of Social Development and Social Innovation, Children and Family Development, and Technology, Innovation and Citizens’ Services are working together on the new Integrated Case Management (ICM) system.
-The two ministries that are using ICM – Children and Family Development and Social Development and Social Innovation – together spend more than $3.8 billion a year on key social programs.
+Staff at the ministries of Social Development and Social Innovation, and Children and Family Development, are using the Integrated Case Management (ICM) system.
+These two ministries together spend more than $3.8 billion a year on key social programs.

 What’s the status of ICM implementation?